Didehkhani/Arbaeen_Dataset/README.md

 ## License

-The dataset is provided under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
+The dataset is licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 You are free to share and adapt the data as long as appropriate credit is given.

+For more details about this license, please visit [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).

 ## Contact